aakashvats2910/file-encryptor-cpp/README.md

 # file-encryptor-cpp

-Info: A simple yet powerful txt file encryptor/decryptor in C++ programming language.
+Info: A simple yet powerful .txt file encryptor/decryptor in C++ programming language.

 # How it works